mwmahlberg/ansible-role-sssh/README.md

 The client authentication will be limited to Public Key Authentication.

-> **WARNING** <br/>
+> **WARNING**
+>
 > After applying this role on a server, you will not be able to log into
-> that server via SSH using passwords  any more!<br/>
+> that server via SSH using passwords  any more!
+>
-> Make ***sure*** you have Public Key Authentication ***tested*** for your administrative
+> Make _**sure**_ you have Public Key Authentication _**tested**_ for your
-> account.
+> administrative account.

 ### Optional: `/etc/ssh/moduli`

 The file `/etc/ssh/moduli` file is used by the diffie-hellman-group-exchange-sha256 key exchange algorithm to provide suffciently large prime numbers.

 If you set `sssh_moduli_generate` to true and `sssh_kex_algorithms` contains "diffie-hellman-group-exchange-sha256", new moduli will be generated with a bit size of `sssh_moduli_size`.

 The generation is a two-step process.
 First, a large number of large numbers are generated.
 In the second step, those numbers are tested wether they are actually suffciently large prime numbers.

 Note that with the default setting of 4096 for `sssh_moduli_size` this process will take at least hours, if not days to finish.
 This is a failsafe default,